warrenbrasil/csharp-netcore/README.md

 ## Usage

-This project depends on several packages from Microsofts new `Microsoft.Extensions.*` stack (e.g. Dependency Injection, Logging) so its main use case is ASP.NET Core apps but it's also possible to instrument non-web based .NET Core apps like console apps, background services etc. if they also use this stack.
+This project depends on several packages from Microsofts `Microsoft.Extensions.*` stack (e.g. Dependency Injection, Logging) so its main use case is ASP.NET Core apps and any other Microsoft.Extensions-based console apps.

 ##### 1. Add the NuGet package `OpenTracing.Contrib.NetCore` to your project.